Riedel (glass manufacturer): Expansion

-In 1868 and 1869, Josef modernised the furnaces at the Neuwiese and Polaun glassworks – they were no longer heated by wood and switched to wood gas.
+In 1868 and 1869, Josef modernized the furnaces at the Nowise and Polaun glassworks – they were no longer heated by wood and switched to wood gas.
 Josef was the first to incorporate the groundbreaking regenerative flue gas heat recovery system (first using wood, later using coal) to heat his glass furnaces.
 This new technology was invented by German engineer Friedrich Siemens between 1856 and 1861 and translated into a saving of 30-50%.
 In 1878, a competitive (but similar) system from Siebert (patented in 1878) was incorporated in Riedel's factories.

 Production primarily consisted of jewellery and small glassware.
 These were purchased in the 1860s and 70s by the large Gablonz trading companies: Josef Pfeiffer, Eduard Dressler and Wilhelm Klaar, as well as smaller businesses in the Iser Mountains.
 Josef supplied blown hollow glass, small bottles and chandelier trimmings to Steinschönau and Haida in the Böhmisch Leipa region, with key customers including the well-known Steinschönau chandelier factory owned by Elias Palme.
 Steinschönau and Haida were known as the home of chandelier-making.
 However, the chandelier components came primarily from the Riedel Glassworks in the Iser Mountains.
 Josef donated a huge chandelier to the Franciscan church in Haindorf in 1853; it had been assembled in Steinschönau by Josef Helzel & Co. but its parts came from the Josef Riedel glassworks.
 This was true for similar gifts until Josef established his own factory in Polaun, which could assemble chandeliers.
 Before that the Polaun glass factory mainly supplied its hollow glass jewellery and small glass goods to customers in London, Vienna, Berlin, Constantinople, Paris and Amsterdam.